-- (1) In locating a well, the applicant shall identify on a plan all potential sources of contamination, which exist or are proposed within two hundred (200) four hundred (400) feet of the site.
-When possible, the well shall be located upgradient of all potential sources of contamination and shall be as far away from potential sources of contamination as possible, given the layout of the property. - (2) No well shall be permitted for use as a potable water source unless it meets the following setback requirements: - (a) 10 feet from property line - (b) 25 feet from public or private roadway from road layout (not edge of pavement)
+(1) In locating a well, the applicant shall identify on a plan all potential sources of contamination, which exist or are proposed within two hundred (200) four hundred (400) feet of the site.
+When possible, the well shall be located upgradient of all potential sources of contamination and shall be as far away from potential sources of contamination and shall be as far away from potential sources of contamination and shall be as far away from potential sources of contamination.

+(2) No well shall be permitted for use as a potable water source unless it meets the following setback requirements:

+(a) 10 feet from property line

+(b) 25 feet from public or private roadway from road layout (not edge of pavement)

-- (c) 15 feet from right of way - (d) 50 feet from building sewer line or septic tank - (e) 100 feet from leaching field or drywell - (f) 100 feet from stable, barnyard, manure storage - (g) 250 feet from an underground fuel storage or pesticide tank - (h) 50 feet (25 feet) from any surface water, including, but not limited to, wetlands - (i) 10 feet from building (including overhang)
+(c) 15 feet from right of way

+(d) 50 feet from building sewer line or septic tank

+(e) 100 feet from leaching field or drywell

+(f) 100 feet from stable, barnyard, manure storage

+(g) 250 feet from an underground fuel storage or pesticide tank

+(h) 50 feet (25 feet) from any surface water, including, but not limited to, wetlands

+(i) 10 feet from building (including overhang)